dkri3c1/dkri3c1.github.io/content/page/about/index.md

 ---
-title: "about"
+title: "About"
 date: 2023-01-29
-layout: "about"
+layout: "About"
-slug: "about"
+slug: "About"
 menu:
     main:
         weight: 2